stepa997/rpsls_game/README.md

 ```bash
 docker-compose up -d --build
 ```
-This command will build and start the PostgreSQL database, the FastAPI backend, and the React frontend in separate Docker containers.
+This command will build and start the PostgreSQL database, the Redis memory storage, the FastAPI backend, and the React frontend in separate Docker containers.

 ## Access the application
 Backend API: http://localhost:${API_PORT}